Headless CMS

 What is the best CMS for my agency?

 Digital agencies need to set an example with their own online presence if they want to entice clients to make use of their services.
 Clients need to see the potential for their own websites and software applications.
+Choosing the best CMS for agencies becomes crucial, as it directly impacts clients' perceptions and influences their decision to engage with the services offered.

 To compete in the digital-first era, marketing teams need to achieve rapid digital transformation.
 This means that you need more out of a content management system (CMS) to deliver in the now and the future.
+That’s why selecting the right CMS for digital agencies becomes imperative.

 In this blog, we will unpack the different types of CMSs and discuss what they can offer to help you select the best type for your agency.

-1. The traditional CMS
+1. CMS for agencies - The traditional CMS

 A traditional CMS organizes content in webpage-oriented frameworks commingled with code enabling it to be used on the linked frontend.

-2. The headless CMS
+2. CMS for agencies - The headless CMS

 A headless CMS is an API-first content platform that focuses on the back-end and disconnects it from any specific front-end.
 Instead, raw content is delivered to your channel of choice such as an app, using Application Programming Interfaces.